This article originally appeared on VICE UK.

-What will be the consequences of this?
+What would the consequences be if he stood down for the party?
 Is UKIP bigger than Nige?

-There will be a vacuum without Farage, and they will need a credible alternative who can make a connection with voters.
-People identify Nigel as expressing who they are – the bloke down at the pub.
+There would be a vacuum without Farage, and they would need a credible alternative who could make a connection with voters.
+People identify Nigel as expressing who they are—the bloke down at the pub.
 You may not get that with another figure.

-Who is the most likely replacement for him?
+Who would be the most likely replacement for him?